hanabi/hanabi.github.io/README.md

 * If the player whom you suspected the *Reverse Finesse* was directed towards blind-plays their card, then it means that the card that was clued originally is the next card in the chain and you can play it on your next turn.
 * Or, if the player whom you suspected the *Reverse Finesse* was directed towards did NOT blind-play, then you can safely play yours.

-### Wrong Prompt

-* A common mistake in Hanabi is to attempt to perform a *Finesse* when there is a "matching" card in that player's hand.
-Since *Prompts* take precedence over *Finesses*, the player will always play their matching clued cards first.
-* When a card is *Prompted* and it misplays, everyone can read into this mistake - it was almost certainly a *Wrong Prompt*, meaning that the player who gave the clue probably intended for the *Finesse Position* card to play instead.
-* Thus, if there is nothing else special about the situation, the player who misplayed should go on to play their *Finesse Position* card on the next turn.

 ### Order of Playing Two or More Playable Cards

 * If you have a two cards in your hand that are playable right now, you have a decision on which to play first.
 PRIORITIZE the cards that have a follow-up card in someone else's hand.